-All amalgam fillings contain approximately 50% mercury and research consistently shows that these fillings expose dental professionals, dental staff, dental patients, and unborn fetuses to mercury vapor, mercury-containing particulate, and additional forms of mercury contamination.
-(1) Mercury is a highly toxic element and there is no known safe level of exposure.
-Dentists have been using these mercury laden dental amalgams for over a 100 years as a filling material for tooth decay.
-But does a century plus history of use make this filling choice safe when it comes to your health?
+All amalgam fillings contain approximately 50 percent mercury, and research consistently shows that these fillings expose dental professionals, dental staff, dental patients and unborn fetuses to mercury vapor, mercury-containing particulate and additional forms of mercury contamination.
+(1) Mercury is a highly toxic element, and there’s no known safe level of exposure.
+Dentists have been using these mercury-laden dental amalgams for over a 100 years as filling material for tooth decay.
+But does a century-plus history of use make this filling choice safe when it comes to your health?
 The simple answer is NO!

-The American Dental Association states that dental amalgam is considered a safe, affordable and durable material that has been used to restore the teeth of more than 100 million Americans.
-(2) However, it’s a known fact that every time a person with an amalgam filling chews the mercury within that filling is being released into that person’s body.
-Mercury poisoning is a serious health concern around the world and amalgam fillings are one of the top contributing causes.
+The American Dental Association states that dental amalgam is considered a safe, affordable and durable material that’s been used to restore the teeth of more than 100 million Americans.
+(2) However, it’s a known fact that every time a person with an amalgam filling chews, the mercury within that filling is released into that person’s body.
+Mercury poisoning is a serious health concern around the world, and amalgam fillings are one of the top contributing causes.

-If the FDA admitted the true risk of amalgam fillings then literally millions of people would have to figure out whether or not they want to remove the fillings and if yes, then how to pay for the removal.
-The FDA’s ruling in 2009 reclassifying mercury and amalgam as both having greater risk (class II), but not outlawing them all together is not that surprising because it would pose a major inconvenience for so many.
+If the Food and Drug Administration admitted the true risk of amalgam fillings, then literally millions of people would have to figure out whether or not they want to remove the fillings and, if yes, how to pay for the removal.
+The FDA’s ruling in 2009 reclassifying mercury and amalgam as both having greater risk (class II), but not outlawing them all together, is not that surprising because it would pose a major inconvenience for so many.
 But let me know tell you why removable just might be very much worth it and why you should opt for alternative fillings for the sake of your overall health.

 Recent History of Amalgam Fillings

-In 2009, the FDA reviewed scientific evidence presented in regards to the serious health hazards caused by having mercury-based fillings sitting in the mouth of millions of Americans.
-What they learned then made them make a serious change.
+In 2009, the FDA reviewed scientific evidence presented in regard to the serious health hazards caused by having mercury-based fillings sitting in the mouths of millions of Americans.
+What the FDA learned then made it make a serious change.

-So the FDA admits that the negative health side effects are specific and also well-documented, but they still want to continue to use mercury in fillings even though there are better alternatives?
-It’s hard to believe, but that is exactly what’s going on.
+So the FDA admits that the negative health side effects are specific and also well-documented, but it still wants to continue to use mercury in fillings even though there are better alternatives?
+It’s hard to believe, but that’s exactly what’s going on.

 Amalgam 101: What’s in Your Mouth?

 Do you have amalgam fillings?
-Chances are if you’ve ever had a cavity filled, it’s been filled with amalgam, which is the number one filling choice for dentists across the country.
-Amalgam is composed of liquid mercury (about 50% by weight), and powdered alloy metals; silver, tin, and copper.
-This filling material appears silver in color giving it the nickname “silver fillings.”
+Chances are if you’ve ever had a cavity filled, it’s been filled with amalgam, which is the No. 1 filling choice for dentists across the country.
+Amalgam is composed of liquid mercury (about 50 percent by weight) and powdered alloy metals silver, tin and copper.
+This filling material appears silver in color, giving it the nickname “silver fillings.”

 Dangers of Amalgam Fillings

-The Mayo Clinic states that a small amount of mercury (2-20 mcg/day) is released from an amalgam filling whenever it is mechanically manipulated, such as by chewing.
-Chewing gum is one of the worst things you can do if you have amalgam fillings because it releases an amount of mercury “greatly above normal”.
-Mayo also states that the normal flora present in our mouths changes some of the mercury into other forms, like methymercury, which have been shown to be incorporated into our body’s tissues.
-(7)
+The Mayo Clinic states that a small amount of mercury (two to 20 micrograms a day) is released from an amalgam filling whenever it’s mechanically manipulated, such as by chewing.
+Chewing gum is one of the worst things you can do if you have amalgam fillings because it releases an amount of mercury “greatly above normal.”
+It also says that the normal flora present in our mouths changes some of the mercury into other forms, like methylmercury, which have been shown to be incorporated into the body’s tissues.
+(6)

-With simple stimulation that would occur everyday in a person’s mouth, the dangerous, toxic mercury vapors released increases.
+With simple stimulation that occurs every day in a person’s mouth, the dangerous, toxic mercury vapors released increases.
 Do you ever drink hot tea or coffee?
 This simple, enjoyable indulgence raises the temperatures in your mouth, which is yet another cause of increased mercury vapor release.
 Ever get a piece of meat that’s a bit tough or pop a stick of gum in your mouth?
-This agitation again increases the mercury vapors released into your mouth which then travels through the rest of your body.
+This agitation again increases the mercury vapors released into your mouth, which then travels through the rest of your body.

-I’m happy to say that Dr. Oz also has articles on his website questioning the safety of amalgam fillings.
 One 2013 article written by Dr. Jonathan B. Levine talks about the conflicting research that has taken place in Sweden and the United States.
-In Sweden, several studies demonstrated that when people with pre-existing neurological and health issues (like chronic fatigue-type symptoms), had amalgams removed, 78 percent of the subjects reported improvement in their health status.
-Meanwhile, in the U.S. FDA and National Institutes of Health (NIH) sponsored studies said, “the current data is insufficient to support an association between mercury release from amalgams and the various complaints that have been attributed to this restorative material.”
-(8)
+In Sweden, several studies demonstrated that when people with pre-existing neurological and health issues (like chronic fatigue-type symptoms) had amalgams removed, 78 percent of the subjects reported improvement in their health status.
+Meanwhile in the U.S., FDA and National Institutes of Health sponsored studies said, “The current data is insufficient to support an association between mercury release from amalgams and the various complaints that have been attributed to this restorative material.”
+(7)

-It’s vital to note here that the impact of amalgam on children, and pregnant and nursing women is of even greater concern.
+It’s vital to note here that the impact of amalgam on children and pregnant and nursing women is of even greater concern.
 Even the FDA has warned dentists and the public about the potential impact on developing fetuses and small children with amalgam fillings.
-(9) The health hazards increase for both of these groups and they should avoid amalgam fillings at all costs.
+(8) The health hazards increase for both of these groups, and they should avoid amalgam fillings at all costs.

-Signs & Symptoms of Mercury Exposure from Amalgam Fillings
+Signs and Symptoms of Mercury Exposure from Amalgam Fillings

 At least 100 mercury poisoning symptoms directly or indirectly result from chronic mercury poisoning.
-The number and severity of mercury poisoning symptoms depend on several factors like: (10)
+The number and severity of mercury poisoning symptoms depend on several factors, like: (9)

 - how many fillings you have